Th3OneAndOnly/Sourc/CONTRIBUTING.md

 ## Pull Request Process

 1. Update the README with changes made, including new dependencies, features, or fixes.
-2. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
+2. Increase the version numbers if needed in any examples files, the README.md, and the package.json to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).

 ## Code of Conduct